mcpython4-coding/Documentation/mcpython/client/rendering/model/BlockState.md

         Loading:
             __init__(data, BlockStateDefinition) -> Instance
         Baking:
-            on_bake() is called to on_bake references and do similar stuff, returning success or not
+            bake() is called to on_bake references and do similar stuff, returning success or not
         Drawing:
             add_face_to_batch() should add the given face to the batches given add_raw_face_to_batch() should add a face to the batch without the block instance, but instead the position draw() should draw the block in-place
-        todo: add draw variant for raw
-        todo: add data getter functions for better performance
         todo: cache non-offset data from models per state for faster drawing
         todo: can we do something rendering wise which will make it efficient to draw multiple same blocks
         todo: block batches should be selected before, based on a property on block class